On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Relative mmp

-By Theorem \ref{t-st4}, there is no infinite sequence of such flips and hence we may assume that $K_Y+\Phi _Y$ is nef over $Z$.
-By Proposition \ref{p-bpf-families2} applied to $K_Y+ \Phi_Y+h^*A$ for a sufficiently ample divisor $A$ on $Z$, we get that $K_Y+\Phi_Y$ is semiample over $Z$, and thus by replacing $Y$ by the image of the associated semiample fibration, we can assume that $K_Y + \Phi_Y$ is relatively ample.
-We claim that $Y\to Z$ is small, and hence $\mathcal X _{k+1}:=Y$ is the required flip (the canonical ring $R(K_{\mathcal X_{k}} + \Phi_k) = R(K_Z + f_* \Phi_k) = R(K_Y + \Phi_Y)$ is finitely generated).
-To this end, note that if $p \colon W\to \mathcal X _{k}$ and $q \colon W\to Y$ is the normalisation of the graph of the rational map $\mathcal X _{k}\dasharrow Y$, then we may write
+By Theorem \ref{t-st4}, there is no infinite sequence of such flips and hence we may assume that $K_Y+\Delta_Y$ is nef over $Z$.
+By Proposition \ref{p-bpf-families2} applied to $K_Y+ \Delta_Y+h^*A$ for a sufficiently ample divisor $A$ on $Z$, we get that $K_Y+\Delta_Y$ is semiample over $Z$, and thus by replacing $Y$ by the image of the associated semiample fibration, we can assume that $K_Y + \Delta_Y$ is relatively ample.
+We claim that $Y\to Z$ is small, and hence $X _{k+1}:=Y$ is the required flip (the canonical ring $R(K_{X_{k}} + \Delta_k) = R(K_Z + f_* \Delta_k) = R(K_Y + \Delta_Y)$ is finitely generated).
+To this end, note that if $p \colon W\to X _{k}$ and $q \colon W\to Y$ is the normalisation of the graph of the rational map $ X _{k}\dasharrow Y$, then we may write

-where $p_*E=0$ (as $\mathcal X _{k}\to Z$ is small) and $-E$ is relatively {ample} over $Z$.
+where $p_*E=0$ (as $X _{k}\to Z$ is small) and $-E$ is relatively {ample} over $Z$.
 By the negativity lemma, $E\geq 0$.
-On the other hand, by construction, if $F$ is $p$-exceptional but not $q$-exceptional, then by definition of $\Phi_Y$ we have
+On the other hand, by construction, if $F$ is a $p$-exceptional but not $q$-exceptional divisor on $W$, then by definition of $\Delta_Y$ we have

 and so, in fact, ${\rm mult}_F(E) = 0$.
 This contradicts $-E$ being relatively ample over $Z$.\end{proof}